wbamberg/idl-reference/docs/nsITaggingService.md

 Removes tags from a URL.
 Tags from aTags which are not set for the
 given URL are ignored.

-@param aURI
-       the URL to un-tag.
-@param aTags
-       Array of tags to unset.
-Pass null to remove all tags from the given
-       url.
-Each element within the array can be either a tag name
-       (non-empty string) or a concrete itemId of a tag container.

 #### Parameters ####